 On the face of it the fact that the issue of usefulness has been resolutely eschewed by the bulk of the functionality literature is highly puzzling, since it would seem to be a relevant phenomenon.
 Indeed, selection works by favoring traits that are useful!
 However there are a number of factors that have conspired to make usefulness an unattractive topic.
-One of these is an historical emphasis on assigning functions to parts, which motivates drawing a strong distinction between 'function as' and 'function of'.
-In this context usefulness appears to be a secondary phenomenon regarded largely in contrast to the fundamental property of having a function.
+One of these is an historical emphasis on assigning functions to parts, which motivates drawing a strong function as/function of distinction.
+In this context usefulness appears to be a secondary phenomenon regarded largely in contrast to having a function.
 Thus, Wright (1973) distinguishes functions from accidental benefits, and identifies functions with the reasons for a parts presence.
 Much of the subsequent literature has followed this trend.
-The rare attempts to associate functions with usefulness, such as Bigelow and Pargetter (1987), are often accused of confusing the function as/function of distinction or not satisfying the explanatory agenda of function theory (e.g. Millikan 1989b, Mitchell 1995).
+The rare attempts to associate function as/function of distinction or not satisfying the explanatory agenda of function theory (e.g. Millikan 1989b, Mitchell 1995).
 This way of framing the problem has been reinforced by a similar practice in biology of distinguishing adaptations from features that merely happen to benefit the organism (cf. Godfrey-Smith 1998).

 Another factor that discourages interest in the issue of usefulness has been the difficulty of providing a non-circular account of viability, health, goal states, or even a principled specification of the relevant systems, that might ground usefulness.
-Schaffner (1993, pp.366-367) points out that the cybernetic approach pioneered by Rosenbleuth, Weiner and Bigelow (1943), which tried to explain purposiveness in terms of negative feedback control systems, failed to provide a noncircular analysis of goal states.
+Schaffner (1993, pp.366-367) points out that the cybernetic approach pioneered by Rosenbleuth, Weiner and Bigelow (1943), which tried to explain purposiveness in terms of negative feedback control systems, failed to provide a non-circular analysis of goal states.
 Goal-directed behavior is explained in terms of feedback mechanisms, which are in turn explained in terms of regulation for goal states.
 Similarly, explaining normative functions as contributions to health or flourishing suffers from the problem that these are themselves ostensibly normative concepts.

 Perhaps the most prominent reason, however, is the sheer variability of usefulness.
 The diversity of life and some creative thought experiments suggest that almost anything could prove useful in some circumstances or other, which makes it seem impossible to provide a principled account of what usefulness consists of.
 Consequently, it is argued, the only systematic way to understand usefulness is retrospectively, in terms of what selection has found to be useful.
 Thus, Millikan (1999) argues that 'system functions' simply aren't well defined.
-In contrast with these difficulties the etiological approach at least seems to provide clear physical principles for applying normative concepts, whatever other problems it may have.8
+In contrast with these difficulties the etiological approach at least seems to provide clear physical principles for applying normative concepts, whatever other problems it may have.

 Understanding usefulness certainly isn't straightforward, but nor is it as hopeless as it is often regarded.
 Arguing that usefulness is so variable as to defy any principled account is a dangerous tactic for a proponent of selection because if usefulness really were so variable that it lacked any coherent patterns then selection wouldn't be possible.
 And whilst it is true that our account of normative function isn't directly framed around the agenda of assigning functions to parts, that is because we believe that the agenda itself is problematic, at least as a way of providing a basic account of normative function.
-In this respect our account of the fundamental nature of normativity is nonstandard, because we don't treat the basic issue of functional normativity to be the success or failure of a part to perform a function it is supposed to perform.
+In this respect our account of the fundamental nature of normativity is nonstandard, because we don't treat it as the failure of a part to perform a function it is supposed to perform.
 Instead, we take the system as primary, model functional organization in terms of the process interactions that generate the system, and characterize usefulness in terms of contribution to system-generation.9